grey-chair-dev/spiral-groove/SECURITY.md

 # Security Checklist

-This document outlines the security measures implemented for Spiral Groove Records website.
+This document outlines the security measures implemented for Local Commerce Template website.

 ## ✅ BASICS